-Lastly, it is worth noting that in Spanish the meaning of the name Vidal is life Dan Brown often chooses names whose meanings are relevant to the novel’s theme.
+Lastly, it is worth noting that in Spanish the meaning of the name Vidal is life.
+Dan Brown often chooses names whose meanings are relevant to the novel’s theme.
 In Origin, “life” is pertinent as the theme of the novel is meaning of life or “where we come from” and “where are we going”.

 The Dan Brown heroine profile consists of a couple of key elements, one of them being their attractiveness.
 All heroines in the Robert Langdon series share the attribute of being incredibly mesmerizing to Langdon – usually due to their physical appearance, confidence and elegance.
 Their attractiveness is usually pointed out from the very moment they are introduced to the reader.
 In The Da Vinci Code, Sophie Neveu walks with “fluid strides” and a “haunting certainty to her gait” towards Langdon.
 Her “striking” confidence is further underlined by her “strong air” and “sharp gaze.”
 (DV, Ch.9).
-Similarly, in Angels and Demons Vittoria Vetra’s appearance captivates Langdon who says she possesses “full, earthly features that […] seemed to exude a raw sensuality” (A&D, XIV, 69) and notices her “slender torso and small breasts”.
+Similarly, in Angels and Demons Vittoria Vetra’s appearance captivates Langdon who says she possesses “full, earthly features that […] seemed to exude a raw sensuality” (A&D, XIV, 69) and he notices her “slender torso and small breasts”.
 Thirty-two-year-old Sienna Brooks’ “tall and lissome” (I Ch 1 p.26) body, as well as her “willowy elegance” (I, Ch.1 p.26) and “penetrating eyes” (I. I. 26) are also noted by Langdon, in Inferno.
 In Origin, Ambra Vidal is also “tall and willowy,” “wearing a formfitting white dress” and “seem[s] to drift effortlessly across the floor.”
 (O, Ch 14, p.71).
-All the heroines are attractive to Langdon, and a flirtatious atmosphere often dominates their conversations but their romantic relationships with Langdon are not analyzed to the same extent or do not progress to the same point.
+All the heroines are attractive to Langdon, and a flirtatious atmosphere often dominates their conversations.
+But their romantic relationships with Langdon are not analyzed to the same extent or do not progress to the same point.
 For example, in the end of The Da Vinci Code, Sophie and Langdon share a passionate embrace and kiss and agree to spend a week in Florence together.
 In Angels and Demons, Langdon’s and Vetra’s relationship is concluded with a sexual innuendo, as she undresses in front of him in a hotel room in Rome.
 In Inferno, Langdon and Brooks develop deep feelings for each other and passionately embrace before parting their own ways as Brooks heads to deal with the ethical predicament regarding the infected population at the WHO headquarters.
 In contrast, in The Lost Symbol, Katherine Solomon only has a flirtatious relationship with Langdon which doesn’t become physical.
 In Origin, Vidal and Langdon develop deep feelings for each other, but the relationship remains platonic, as Vidal is also in love with Prince Julian.